 2. Blueberry King

 • Mixture of washed coconut fiber, blonde peat and perlite.
-Indicated for the production of blueberry in container.
+Ideal for the production of blueberry in container.

 • Specially designed by the R & D Department of Pelemix in collaboration with different producers, with the object of providing the blueberry plant a high percentage of aeration, a great drainage capacity and a pH according to their specific needs.